W1nningSmile/Big-Number-Arithmetic-library/README.md

 # Big-Number-Arithmetic-library (WIP)
-A library that can do arithmetic on numbers larger than the CPU's native register size (typically 64-bit), with support for decimal values.
+A library that can do arithmetic on integers larger than the CPU's native register size (typically 64-bit), with support for decimal values.

 ## Development Status